jp2321/dl4cv_dev/chapters/chapter3.md

 <exercise id="19" title="Hands on - coding a neural network">

  Use a neural network with two hidden layers with 10 and 20 neurons and 10 possible output classes.
 The task is a multi-class problem.
-The input size of the images are 32 by 32 pixels.
+The input size of the images is 32 by 32 pixels.

 <codeblock id="03_01">